pkiraly/pkiraly.github.io/_posts/2016-04-09-third-report.md

 The graphs visualize the average uniqueness of terms in the field.
 You can see that - as expected - there are lots of records where this value is quite low - it means that the words of the title are usually common words.
 There are however some titles which have unique words.
 If the value is higher than 1, it means that a unique word appears multiple times in this field (unique means that it appears in only one record).
 In this particularly record set there is no such an example, but there are others, such as "Doog, Doog, Doog, Doog" (an indian one) or "Csalo!
 Csalo!" (a Hungarian one).
 In this particular dataset the most unique title is "Iganteçtaco pronoua, eta hilen pronoua." in which "eta" is a common term, "hilen" and "Iganteçtaco" is unique, and "pronoua" is repeated unique.

+In order to make comparision of the scores and the record, a two new features were added to the record view.

+The first one is the term frequency viewer.
+Here you can see the terms stored, the term frequency (how many times the term appears in the current field instance), the document frequency (how many document has this term in this field) and the tf-idf scores Solr calculated.

 <img src="{{ site.url }}/assets/term-frequencies.png" class="real" title="Term frequencies" alt="Term frequencies" />

+The second one is a "naked" record view: it displays the non technical fields of the `ore:Aggregation` and `ore:Proxy` of the record.
+Those fields which are not analyzed in the current session (such as tableOfContents) are displayed in grey.

 <img src="{{ site.url }}/assets/record-view.png" class="real" title="Record view" alt="Record view" />